ietheredge/VisionEngine/README.md

 conda install --yes --file requirements.txt python setup.py install
 ```
-If you do not want to install VisionEngine locally, feel free to run the provided [Jupyter notebooks](https://github.com/ietheredge/VisionEngine/tree/master/notebooks) via [google colab](https://colab.research.google.com/notebooks/intro.ipynb) by clicking at the link at the top of each notebook.
+If you do not want to install VisionEngine locally, feel free to run the provided [notebooks](https://github.com/ietheredge/VisionEngine/tree/master/notebooks) via google colab by clicking the link provided at the top of each notebook.

 # Raw data availability
 The raw files and processed outputs can be accessed [here](https://owncloud.gwdg.de/index.php/s/6lpgoCEDpxlOuUq).
 For training a model from scratch, the required datasets will be automatically downloaded via the dataloaders, you do not need to do this yourself.
 Any missing data files required for Jupyter Notebooks will be downloaded automatically via the dataloaders.